Theme Customization

 Provider Setup

-Start by configuring your app-level provider with custom light and dark tokens.
+Start by configuring your app-level provider with partial custom tokens.

 Using Theme Values